eiffel-wrap-c/WrapC/doc/Readme.md

 		--include-header ...
 Name of header file, that should be used in eiffel external clauses --config ...
 Name of config file to use.
 A config file allows to customize the wrapping process

-You can use `wrap_c` directly to see what it produces on a header of your own without setting up a complete project, or use your own build process.
+You can use `wrap_c` directly to see what it produces on a header (`_already c preprocessed C header_`) of your own without setting up a complete project, or use your own build process.
 Most of the time you will not use the `wrap_c` tool directly, but use it indirectly through geant.

-<h3>The Generated Code</h3>
+TODO: add an example of C preprocess with gcc and msc.

+<a name="gencode"></a>
+## The Generated Code

-As shown in the next figure, `WRAP_C` takes an already preprocessed C header file and generates Eiffel classes and a C glue code library.
+As shown in the next figure, `wrap_C` takes an already `preprocessed` C header file and generates Eiffel classes and a C glue code library.
 The generation of the C glue code library, is needed for C callbacks, it might seem a little counter productive at first, since we really want to use Eiffel not C. But first of all this generated C code makes accessing the C library from Eiffel possible (at least for C callbacks) and second of all this generated C code is wrapped by the generated Eiffel classes as well, eliminating the need to deal with it directly.

 ![Wrap C flow](./wrap_c_flow.png "WrapC flow")